 How Much Can You Save with Solar in 2026?

-SystemInstall Cost (after 0% VAT)Annual Bill SavingPayback Period
+SystemInstall cost (after 0% VAT)Annual bill savingIndicative payback

 Smart Export Guarantee: Get Paid for Spare Solar

-Under the Smart Export Guarantee (SEG), every licensed energy supplier with more than 150,000 customers must offer at least one tariff that pays you for surplus electricity you export to the grid.
-Best 2026 SEG tariffs:
+Under the Smart Export Guarantee (SEG), every licensed supplier with more than 150,000 customers must offer at least one tariff that pays you for surplus electricity you export to the grid.
+You can switch your export tariff independently of who supplies your electricity, and there’s no penalty for switching.
+Rates change frequently, so check current offers before committing — as a snapshot of mid-2026:

-• Octopus Flux — variable, peak export 28–35p per kWh during evening peak (best for households with batteries)
+• Octopus Flux / Intelligent Flux — variable, with peak export up to roughly 28–32p per kWh in the evening peak (best with a battery and Octopus import)

-• British Gas Export & Earn Plus — 6.4p per kWh flat
+• British Gas Export & Earn Plus — around 15p per kWh when bundled with import

 Frequently Asked Questions